jf-marino/munka-coupons/cases/redeem_code.md

   const { code } = request.params
   const { email } = request.body

+  try {
     await manager.transaction(async tx => {
       const coupon = await tx.findOne(CouponCode, {
         where: {
           id: code,
           assignedTo: email,
           lockedUntil: LessThan(Date.now())
         }
       })

       if (!coupon)
         throw new NotFound({
           message: 'User has no coupon with that code assigned' })

       // Here we are not locking on the book, even though we probably should.
       // This is because we only need to read the max redeem count per user,
       // If the value of the redeem count changes while the transaction is
       // happening, we might allow a code to be locked more times than allowed.
       // We will assume it won't change often (there is no operation for it in
       // the API at the moment in fact).
 This is simply to avoid
       // paying the performance cost of locking the book on every code
       // lock operation when most of the time the value is the same. const book = await tx.findOne(CouponBook, {
         where: { id: coupon.bookId }
       });

       if (coupon.redeemedCount >= coupon.maxRedeemCount)
         throw new BadRequest({
           message: 'Coupon has reached its maximum redeem count per user' })

       const redeemedDate = new Date()
       const log = new CouponRedeemLog({
         couponId: coupon.id,
         redeemedOn: redeemedDate
       })

       await tx.save(log)
       await tx.update(
         CouponCode,
         { id: coupon.id },
         {
           redeemedCount: coupon.redeemedCount + 1,
           lastRedeemedOn: redeemedDate,
           lockedUntil: null
         }
       )
     })

     return {
       success: true
+    }
+  } catch (error) {
+    if (error instanceof BadRequest)    throw error
+    if (error instanceof NotFound)    throw error
+    throw new BadRequest({
+      message: 'Failed to redeem coupon'
+    })
   }
 }
 ```